robashton/blog/input/pages/Building a basic JSON parser in OMeta/content.markdown

       assert.deepEqual(result, { foo: 1337 })
     })

-I decide to call an external function to help build up the object which has key/value pairs - that's the makeObject(args):output bit
+I decide to call an external function to help build up the object which has key/value pairs - that's the *makeObject(args):output* bit:

     ometa JsonReader {
       char =  (